Purdue University Office of Admissions logo

 Careers in Nursing

 Nurses are the largest group of healthcare providers in this country, and the need is growing.
-Employment rate following graduation has continually been at, or near, 100 percent.
+Employment rate following graduation has continually been at, or near, 100%.
 Once a year, the Purdue Nursing Student Council sponsors the Nursing Career Fair, which draws numerous healthcare employers from different areas of the country seeking to hire our graduates.

 Share this page: